camunda/camunda-docs/versioned_docs/version-8.2/components/zeebe/zeebe-overview.md

 ## Enterprise support for Zeebe

-Paid support for Zeebe is available via either Camunda 8 Professional or Camunda 8 Enterprise.
+Paid support for Zeebe is available via either Camunda 8 Starter or Camunda 8 Enterprise.
 Customers can choose either plan based on their process automation requirements.
 Camunda 8 Enterprise customers also have the option of on-premises or private cloud deployment.

 Additionally, regardless of how you are working with Zeebe and Camunda 8, you can always find support through the [community](/contact/).